Using Docker and Splunk to Operationalize the Machine Learning Toolkit

 $ docker pull splunk/splunk:latest

-More information available at Docker Hub - Splunk.
+More detail on the image is at Docker Hub - Splunk.

 $ docker run -d -p 8000:8000 \